knife-dev/revive-adserver-docs/plugins/database/DataObject.md

 - `db_schema.links.ini` is generated from the Database XML manifest.
 - `$DATAOBJECT_NAME.php` is generated from the Database XML manifest.

+### How to auto generate the DataObject files:
+Use a browser to go to Revive Adserver's /www/devel directory

 ### DataObject XML Attributes
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>